Vishakh25/Weather-App/README.md

+# Getting started
+First start the development server
+`npm run dev`

+After that open `http://localhost:3000` in your web browser to the results

+You can start editing the page by modifying `app/page.tsx`.
+The page auto-updates as you edit the file.

+This project uses next/font to automatically optimize and load Inter, a custom Google Font.

 # Features
 1. Current Weather Conditions: Provides access to current weather conditions, including temperature, precipitation, wind speed, UV index, and more.